-The Rev. Jay Lawlor is a priest in the Episcopal Church.
+The Rev. Jay Lawlor is a priest in the Episcopal branch of the Jesus Movement (a.k.a.
+The Episcopal Church).
 Fr.
 Lawlor is a follower of Jesus and seeks to make known the reconciling love, justice, and peace of God in Christ through compassionate, inspired, and collaborative leadership.
-He has a passion for liturgy, preaching, formation, and justice.
+He has a passion for liturgy, preaching, formation, and social justice.

 As a priest, he empowers and nurtures ministry of all the baptized.
 He seeks to identify, train, and support all ministers (lay and ordained) as we journey together.
 As a minister of Word and Sacraments, the Rev. Jay Lawlor he proclaims the Gospel of Jesus Christ, declares God’s forgiveness, pronounces God’s blessings, administer the sacraments, and inspires, invites, and equips others for ministry.
 He does this through preaching (to inspire growth in faith and mission), helping others discern their gifts through conversation and prayer, offering education/training (both within the congregation and through diocesan and wider church programs), and ongoing support for the ministries people are called to.